Stop the full spectrum of email threats with behavioral AI that knows your people.

 The average business email compromise attack costs organizations $137,132.

 Powered by behavioral AI, Abnormal continuously evolves by learning from user behavior, attack trends, and cross-tenant intelligence.
 It detects never-before-seen threats without relying on static IOCs or signatures, and requires no manual tuning, rule writing, or policy maintenance.
+Detection evolves with changing threats while remaining transparent to security teams.

 The realization of value was almost immediate—real-time visibility into attacks going on in the environment that are bypassing the traditional defenses.
 That context allowed ADT to start identifying threat trends while blocking them from employee inboxes.”